byteyard/FluidSizingCSS/README.md

 To define fluid sizing for a heading, include the following in your CSS:

+> [!CAUTION]
+> All values must be unitless to ensure compatibility with CSS mathematical operations.

 ```css
 :root {
     --s-min: 400; /* Lower Lock: Min Screen Size */